twallema/pySODM/docs/quickstart.md

 ```

 ## Set up an ODE model with multiple dimensions
 pySODM allows model states to have different coordinates and thus different sizes.
-As an example and without mathematical details, consider an extension of the SIR model for vector borne disease: the SIR-SI model.
+As an example (without mathematical details), consider an extension of the SIR model for vector borne disease: the SIR-SI model.
 In the example, the S, I and R states represent the humans, and we use the `state_dimensions` variable to declare the humans are distributed in four age groups.
 The S_v and I_v states represent the vectors and they transmit a diseae to the humans.
 Because in some contexts having age groups for our vectors is not relevant (f.i. mosquitos), we thus assign no dimensions to the S_v and I_v states.

 ```python
 class ODE_SIR_SI(ODEModel):